Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: 1D RBMP Distance on A Lattice

 \subsection{Balanced case ($m=n$)}

 We begin with the special case where $m=n$.
-Now set $I$ contains $2n$ points.
-Let $Y_n=A(1; I)$ be the random variable that equals the total absolute area between curve $S(x;I)$ and the x-axis from 0 to 1. \cite{daganzo_tlp_2004} proved that $A(1; I)$ must equal the minimum total shipping distance of a one-dimensional TLP with equal number of supply and demand points, and thus it must also equal the minimum total matching distance of the corresponding one-dimensional RBMP instance.
+Now set $I$ contains $2n$ points, and $A(1; I)$ is the total absolute area between curve $S(x;I)$ and the x-axis from 0 to 1. \cite{daganzo_tlp_2004} proved that $A(1; I)$ must equal the minimum total shipping distance of a one-dimensional TLP with equal number of supply and demand points, and thus it must also equal the minimum total matching distance of the corresponding one-dimensional RBMP instance.
 Thus, the expected optimal matching distance per point can be estimated by the following:

-To further estimate $\mathbb{E}[Y_n]$, we first consider a simpler type of related random walk with a fixed step size of unit length.
-Let $B(n)$ denote the expected area between the path of such a random walk and the x-axis. \cite{Harel_randomWalkArea_1993} has provided a formula for $B(n)$, as follows:
+To further estimate $\mathbb{E}[A(1; I)]$, we first let $B(n)$ denote the expected area between the path of a standard random walk (i.e., whose step size equals unit length) and the x-axis. \cite{Harel_randomWalkArea_1993} has provided a formula for $B(n)$, as follows:

 The last step of approximation, when $n \gg 1$, comes from Stirling's approximation.
 The basic intuition behind this formula is as follows.
 In a random walk with a fixed total number of steps (e.g., $2n$), there are a finite number of possible combinations of upward (e.g., $n+k$) steps and downward steps (e.g., $n-k$), when $k$ varies from 0 to $2n$.
 Next, for each $k$ value, the probability and expected area of a random walk can be determined: the probability is derived using backwards induction starting from some simple cases (e.g., $k=0$); the expected area, conditional on $k$, is computed by the absolute difference between the numbers of upward and downward steps, multiplied by the step size.
 (For example, for a random walk with $n+k$ upward steps and $n-k$ downward steps, its expected area between the curve and the x-axis can be show to be simply $2k$.)
 Then, Equation \eqref{eq: harel_unit_step} can be obtained by taking the unconditional expectation of these area sizes across all possible values of $k$.